This post contains affiliate links, which means I may receive a commission at no extra cost to you if you purchase after clicking one of my links.

 There are many features I look for when evaluating the quality of a wet bag.
 First of all, it has to be made from a waterproof material.
 You do not want everything in your diaper bag to soak up the liquid from soggy diapers or clothing that the wet bag was supposed to contain.

 Next, I look for ease of use.
 I don’t want to have to be messing with stuck zippers or extra layers when I’m holding a poopy diaper!

-The last thing I look for is price.
+The last thing I look for is the price.
 I want to pay a price relative to the quality and the product.
 I do not want to be paying lots of money for something that is just supposed to hold dirty diapers.
-Since most wet bags are just made from PUL and have no absorbent materials, I want to make sure that is reflected in the price.
+Since most wet bags are just made from PUL and have no absorbent materials, I want to make sure that it is reflected in the price.

 After trying many kinds of wet bags, here are my top 3 personal favorites based on their quality and affordability.

 Alvababy (aka Alva) makes a great wet bag option for those that want to spend as little as possible on their stash.
 You can get these wet bags in a two-pack on Amazon.
 This wet bag has two zippered pockets you can use–you can keep dry clothes or diapers in one pocket and the soiled diapers in the other.
 I prefer to keep soiled and clean diapers completely separate, so I do not use the second pocket for clean diapers.
 However, some people love this feature and use it all the time!
 If I do use the second pocket, it is usually for a spot to keep wipes.